Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it means to finish something in a disappointing, unpleasant, or negative way.
-The phrase does not refer to an actual sour note (musically), but is figurative, indicating a negative or unsatisfactory ending.
+The idiom does not refer to an actual sour note (musically), but is figurative, indicating a negative or unsatisfactory ending.

 Origin: